 The large number of characters in the parks requires a large number of Cast Members to bring such an integral part of Disney Parks and Resorts to life.
-And while many Disney fanatics dream about putting on the famous costumes, actually being a costumed character involves a lot of demanding requirements.
+Many Disney fanatics dream about putting on the famous costumes, but actually being a costumed character involves a lot of demanding requirements.
 Here are just a few:

 Anyone seeking to become a Disney costumed character must go through an audition process.
 Auditions are held in cities around the country, in addition to Anaheim and Orlando, to find the right people to “bring to life the world famous Disney characters” as the audition notices read.
 Those hoping to become characters must display good movement, coordination, and high energy – all so that the Disney Casting Director can judge how you would bring a character to life.
 Most face characters have to start “in fur” before they move on to the face roles, and even then they frequently have to put in shifts as costumed characters too.

 In order to maintain consistency in portraying the Disney characters from one Cast Member to the next, there are some physical requirements that candidates must meet.
 Audition notices request performers who have “slender to athletic builds.”
 The reason for this is simple enough, since you must be able to fit into the costume.
 Additionally, the Cast Members must fall within certain height ranges in order to portray the various characters.
 Although there are variances from park to park, generally speaking the minimum height to portray a Disney character is 3’ 10” which would allow you to be an Ewok.
 To be Mickey or Minnie Mouse, or Donald or Daisy Duck, requires the Cast Member to fall within the range of 4’ 8” to 5’ 2.”
 At the other end of the spectrum, Cast Members reaching 6 feet tall and up may portray Captain Hook, Goofy, Baloo, Jafar, and Sulley, with Chewbacca having the largest height requirement of 6’ 6” to 6’ 8”.